gogamarra/SIEM-SplunkMonitoring/README.md

 ////////// **Determine a baseline of normal activity** //////////

-The baseline of normal activity is between 0 and 23 events per hour based on the timeframe history of the logged events, which is approximately 35 hours.
+The <ins>baseline of normal activity</ins> is **between 0 and 23 events per hour** based on the timeframe history of the logged events, which is approximately 35 hours.

-The minimum brute-force activity for this incident was 34 events per hour.
-This leaves a gap of 23-33 events that could be either normal activity or malicious in future activity.
-A hacker could potentially use “rates of events” in the gap window to mask themselves from detection.
-Given that both future normal and malicious activity could have an unknown statistical deviation +/-, the alert threshold should be set to 28, the midpoint of the gap window.
+<ins>Brute-force activity</ins> for this incident is considered **34 events or MORE per hour**.

+This leaves a <ins>middle range of 23-33 events</ins> that could be **either normal activity or malicious in future activity.**  A hacker could potentially use “rates of events” within the gap window to mask themselves from detection.

+<ins>Recommendation</ins>: Given that both future normal and malicious activity could have an unknown statistical deviation +/-, the alert threshold should be set initially to 28 events per hour, the midpoint of the mid-range window.
 If we could obtain more historical files to determine what is “normal”, the threshold could be revised.

 ////////// **Create Brute Force Attack Alert Notification** //////////